benmarwick/snakecaser/README.md

 snakecaser
 ==========

-The goal of snakecaser is to privide an RStudio add-in for converting a character string to snake case.
+The goal of snakecaser is to provide an RStudio add-in for converting a character string to snake case.
 I often want to do this when I create objects in R and want to name them with short descriptive phrases.

 Examples
 --------